Pan Seared Pork Chops with Honey Mustard Sauce

 5. Do not overcook your pork chops!

 The USDA recommends cooking pork to a minimum internal temperature of 145 degrees F. At this temperature, there will be a little bit of pink through the center.
 If you prefer your meat to be cooked more, you can cook your pork chops to 150 or 155 degrees, but any higher than that you risk tough, dry pork chops.

 The easiest and most accurate way to check if your pork is done is to use an instant read thermometer.
-I have an inexpensive one similar to this thermometer.

 6. Let the pork chops rest.

 When your pork chops are done, immediately transfer them to a clean plate and loosely cover the plate with foil.
 While the pork chops rest their juices will redistribute throughout the meat, so they will be moist and flavorful.

 Meanwhile, you can make the honey mustard sauce in the skillet.

 7. Make the honey mustard pan sauce.

 This pan sauce is so easy to make and adds so much flavor!
 A pan sauce starts with the flavor that is already in the skillet from cooking the pork chops.
 As you cook the sauce, be sure to scrape up any browned bits from the bottom of the pan.